 This is often surprising to dog owners, not only because onions appear so frequently in our own meals – whose leftovers we might want to share with our pooch – but because onions do us next to no harm whatsoever.

-Sure, they can be a bit eye watering to peel, and certainly stark enough in flavour to not want to eat them alone – to say nothing of how unappealing their flaky outer peel can be.
+Sure, they can be a bit eye-watering to peel, and certainly stark enough in flavor to not want to eat them alone – to say nothing of how unappealing their flaky outer peel can be.